-Dove e Come Mi Curo also provides an online platform for patients to rate their hospital stay from 1 to 5 in different areas.
-The categories are: Overall recommendation to family and friends, cleanliness, privacy, general quality, availability and kindness of the staff, medical information received, administrative organization, food, visits.
+Micuro also provides an online platform for patients to rate their hospital stay from 1 to 5 in different areas.
+Examples of categories are: Overall recommendation to family and friends, cleanliness, privacy, general quality, availability and kindness of the staff, medical information received, administrative organization, food, visits.